All of our content is written by humans, not robots. Learn More

 FYI: While some antivirus companies may trick you into thinking you are downloading antivirus for iOS devices, it is usually some form of mobile security that doesn’t include virus protection.
 Be sure to read the fine print!

 There’s also the argument that antivirus software is expensive, which we must agree with, unfortunately.
-On average, antivirus costs around $40 a year, and term lengths aren’t usually any shorter.
+The average cost of antivirus software is about $40 a year, and term lengths aren’t usually any shorter.
 And while some free antivirus software exists, it usually limits things like the number of devices you can connect or the amount of time you can use it.
 Finally, some devices like Windows and Macs have built-in antivirus software, so many feel that additional third-party software is unnecessary.
 Well, we did some investigating, which brings us to our next topic…

 Built-In vs. Third Party Antivirus Software